horga83/shellChatGPT/README.md

 ### NAME

-    chatgpt.sh -- ChatGPT/DALL-E Shell Wrapper
+	chatgpt.sh -- ChatGPT/DALL-E/Whisper Shell Wrapper

 ### SYNOPSIS

 	chatgpt.sh [-m [MODEL_NAME|NUMBER]] [opt] [PROMPT]
-	chatgpt.sh [-m [MODEL_NAME|NUMBER]] [opt] [INSTRUCTIONS] [INPUT]
+	chatgpt.sh [-m [MODEL_NAME|NUMBER]] [opt] [INSTRUCTION] [INPUT]
-	chatgpt.sh -e [opt] [INSTRUCTIONS] [INPUT]
+	chatgpt.sh -e [opt] [INSTRUCTION] [INPUT]
 	chatgpt.sh -i [opt] [S|M|L] [PROMPT]
 	chatgpt.sh -i [opt] [S|M|L] [INPUT_PNG_PATH]
 	chatgpt.sh -l [MODEL_NAME]
 	chatgpt.sh -w [opt] [AUDIO_FILE] [LANG] [PROMPT]
+	chatgpt.sh -ccw [opt] [LANG]

 All positional arguments are read as a single PROMPT.
-If the chosen model requires an INSTRUCTION and INPUT prompts, first positional argument is taken as INSTRUCTIONS and the following ones as INPUT or PROMPT.
+If the chosen model requires an INSTRUCTION and INPUT prompts, first positional argument is taken as INSTRUCTION and the following ones as INPUT or PROMPT.

-Set `option -c` to start the chatbot via the text completion endpoint and record the conversation.
-This option accepts various models, defaults to `text-davinci-003` if none set.
+Set option -c to start the chatbot via the text completion endpoint and record the conversation.
+This option accepts various models, defaults to \`text-davinci-003' if none set.

-Set `option -cc` to start the chatbot via the chat endpoint, currenly only models are `gpt-3.5-turbo` and `gpt-3.5-turbo-0301`.
+Set option -cc to start the chatbot via the chat endpoint and use the turbo models.

-Set `option -C` (with `-cc`) to resume from last history session.
+Set -C (with -cc) to resume from last history session.

-`Option -e` sets the \`edits' endpoint.
-That endpoint requires both INSTRUCTIONS and INPUT prompts.
+Option -e sets the \`edits' endpoint.
+That endpoint requires both INSTRUCTION and INPUT prompts.
 This option requires setting an \`edits model'.

-`Option -i` generates images according to PROMPT.
+Option -i generates images according to PROMPT.
 If first positional argument is a picture file, then generate variation of it.
 A size of output image may se set, such as S, M or L.

-`Option -w` transcribes audio from mp3, mp4, mpeg, mpga, m4a, wav, and webm files.
+Option -w transcribes audio from mp3, mp4, mpeg, mpga, m4a, wav, and webm files.
 First positional argument must be an audio file.
 Optionally, set a two letter input language (ISO-639-1) as second argument.
 A prompt may also be set after language (must be in the same language as the audio).

+Combine -w with -cc to start chat with voice input (whisper) support.
+Output may be piped to a voice synthesiser such as
+\`espeakng', to have full voice experience.

 Stdin is supported when there is no positional arguments left after option parsing.
 Stdin input sets a single PROMPT.

-User configuration is kept at `~/.chatgpt.conf`.
+User configuration is kept at \`~/.chatgpt.conf'.
-Script cache is kept at `~/.cache/chatgptsh/`.
+Script cache is kept at \`~/.cache/chatgptsh'.

 A personal (free) OpenAI API is required, set it with -k or see ENVIRONMENT section.